Homap/ostrich_PAR_analysis/README.md

 Contains processed data used for figure generation and statistical analyses.

 - `figures` <br>
 Contains all the figures presented in the manuscript and supplementary material.
+This directory will be available on Github once the study is published.

 - `simulation_output` <br>
 Contains output of coalescent simulation after running the code in `code/simulation`